GOP support erodes for McConnell's Obamacare repeal plan

 For their part, moderates disliked the bill because of deep cuts to Medicaid and because the tax credits offered would lead to higher out-of-pocket costs for many in the individual market.

-A vote on a full repeal will likely be supported by conservatives, however, who have long lobbied for it.
+A vote on a full repeal will is supported by conservatives, however, who have long lobbied for it.

 "I’m happy that we’re getting a chance to repeal, and replace, go back to the 2015 bill," said Sen. Luther Strange, R-Ala.